IstatCooperation/SDGs/README.md

 # SDGs
 A suite of application to manage the [SDGs - Sustainable Development Goals](http://sustainabledevelopment.un.org).
-The repository contains a ASP.NET web application to manage the SDGs indicator into a SQL Server database, and a c# application to move the SDGs indicator's data, from a SDGs database into a PxWeb database.
+The repository contains a ASP.NET web application to manage the SDGs indicators into a SQL Server database, and a c# application to move the SDGs indicators, from a SDGs database into a PxWeb database.

 ## SDGs WA

 The SDGs Web Application `SDGs WA` is a ASP.NET web application and provides the following functionalities:

-1. Management of SDGs indicator and subindicator data and metadata;
+1. Management of SDGs indicators and subindicators (data and metadata);
-2. Import/export of SDGs indicator and subindicator data and metadata;
+2. Import/export of SDGs indicators and subindicators (data and metadata);
-3. User management;
+3. User management and profiling;
-4. User's access management to indicators and subindicators by departement.

 ## What you’ll need
 In order to build the `SDGs WA` application, your environment should fulfill the following requirements: